- 100% response rate

 I am not the body, I am not even the mind.

 I belong in all the places I dream of being in while being who I am :)

 What I Can Share with Hosts

 You'll soon find out I am one of the easiest people to be with and talk with.
-I decided in 2012 to quit getting unnecessarily angry, worried or sad from my life, you'll notice that almost immediately.
+I decided in 2012 to quit getting unnecessarily angry, worried, or sad from my life and it kinda worked!
+You'll notice that almost immediately :)

 Countries I’ve Visited

 Argentina, Austria, Belgium, Brazil, Cambodia, Canada, Chile, Colombia, Czech Republic, Denmark, England, Finland, France, Germany, Honduras, Hungary, Japan, Laos, Latvia, Lebanon, Lithuania, Luxembourg, Malaysia, Mexico, Morocco, Netherlands, Norway, Philippines, Poland, Russian Federation, Singapore, Slovakia, South Korea, Spain, Sweden, Taiwan, Thailand, Turkey, United Kingdom, United States, Uruguay, Viet Nam